 The Ritual Performances of Amodali

-My journey as a performer began during the 1980’s.
+My journey as a performer began during the 1980s.
 I began to experiment with extending my magical practice by exploring the magic of Babalon in ritual performances.
 The performances integrated movement, extended vocal techniques and trance states.
 Physical movement is an integral element within magical traditions and used as means to induce trance and altered states of consciousness.
 I found within my magical practice that possession states induced by the 156 Current produced a complex array of kinetic, erotic expression and that within the dimensions of feminine, magical corporeality there is much unexplored territory.
-The trance states create techniques to harness the sexually aroused body as a vehicle for non-verbal, magical knowledge systems.
+The trance states I have developed are at the core of techniques I use to harness the sexually aroused body as a vehicle for non-verbal, magical knowledge systems.

 The female body and its sexuality is continually policed, constantly scrutinised for its acceptability and conformity to degrading, reductive, cultural ideals of beauty and coercive forms of commercially fabricated imagery.
 Ironically, the very contrived aesthetic and glamorization of Babalon in popular occulture limits the vast uncharted territory of expression that remains unexplored in terms of female magical sexuality and creativity.
 The use of trance practices is a means to break the spell created by such objectification.
 One moves in ways that disturb and disorientate, challenging notions of boundaries and control that describe the phenomenology of female magical consciousness by using embodied languages and performance that is subversive, disruptive and anarchic, creating possibilities of transformation for both the ritualist and participants.